vlitejs/vlite/README.md

 ## Configuration

-The second arguments of the contructor is an object with the following parameters:
+The second arguments of the contructor is an optional object with the following parameters:

 | Arguments  |       Type       |  Default  | Description                                                          |
 | ---------- | :--------------: | :-------: | -------------------------------------------------------------------- |